LAAC-LSCP/ChildProject/docs/source/install.rst

 .. clidoc::

-    # optional software, for getting and sharing data
+    # run this ONLY IF you have installed the optional software datalad, for getting and sharing data
     datalad --version

 .. note::